xamarin/xamarin-forms-samples/UserInterface/ListView/Grouping/README.md

 ---
 name: 'Xamarin.Forms ListView Sample: Grouping'
-description: 'Sample code associated with the [ListView Docs](http://developer.xamarin.com/guides/cross-platform/xamarin-forms/user-interface/listview/):  This s...'
+description: 'Sample code associated with the ListView Docs: This sample demonstrates how to implement grouping in a ListView, using both XAML and C.'
 topic: sample
 languages:
 - csharp